 Tooth decay, also known as dental caries, is the destruction of the tooth surface due to the breakdown of the enamel layer.
 Increased bacterial accumulation leads to the formation of plaque (soft sticky film covering the tooth surface) that produces harmful acids, toxins, and by-products.
 These toxins demineralize the hard layer of the tooth forming tiny holes, pits, or cavities.

 If left untreated, tooth decay in kids can cause pain, swelling, infection, and even tooth loss.
-It is believed that according to a research conducted by the Centers For Disease Control and Prevention (CDC), more than half the children aged 6 to 8 years develop tooth decay (1).
+It is believed that according to research conducted by the National Institute of Dental and Craniofacial Research, NIDCR, 23% of children ages 2 to 5 years had dental caries in their primary teeth in 2011–2016.
+(1).

 What Causes Tooth Decay in Kids?